Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Astronomical Photometry

 For zenith angles greater than 60\arcdeg (i.e., air mass greater than 2.0) the plane parallel approximation of the atmosphere breaks down.
-After all, the atmosphere is a spherical shell.
+After all, the atmosphere is essentially a large number of thin spherical shells whose density decreases with altitude.
 Also, for objects viewed near the horizon we have to consider atmospheric refraction.
 These considerations are beyond the scope of the present paper.
 For our purposes here we may use the following formula from \citet {Har62}: